 Note: Current window robots aren’t quite ready for cordless technology just yet, so these models will generally require a corded connection to an outlet.
 Many bots also have trouble with rounded edges and are generally made to work on glass surfaces that have right angles.
-There are also usually size requirements for the window to be big enough for them to move around, so windows smaller than around 15 inches can’t really host a cleaner bot — and are easier to clean by hand anyway.
-Some models may also have glass thickness requirements, but typical residential/commercial windows should be thick enough to handle them.
+There are also usually size requirements for the window to be big enough for them to move around, so windows smaller than around 15 inches can’t really host a cleaner bot — and they’re easier to clean by hand anyway.
+Some models may also have glass thickness requirements, but typical residential or commercial windows should be thick enough to handle them.

 A great choice for home use and those who want an affordable but effective window bot, the Gecko is controlled by remote app and includes sensors to map out the window and avoid edges when necessary.
 The cleaning is a combination of suction and microfiber cloth, not unlike some hardwood floor cleaning bots, but with a safety rope attachment to prevent damage in case of an accidental fall.

-Like other competent models, the Elfbot includes a safety cord and suction features to keep it safely attached.
-There’s a battery that can help keep suction going during an unexpected power outage, and frame detection plus impact sensors to help guide the unit as it moves.
-The 16-foot extension cord is particularly long and good for larger windows.
+Like other competent models, the includes a safety cord and suction features to keep it safely attached.
+An onboard battery can help keep suction going during power outages, protecting your bot from falls.
+Frame detection plus impact sensors to help guide the unit as it moves.
+The 16-foot extension cord is unusually long and suitable for larger windows and longer distances.

 Ecovacs Winbot X

-- The best deals on iRobot Roomba robotic vacuum cleaners for February 2020
+- The best Roomba robots for 2020

 - The best robot vacuums for 2020